uwindsorcss/csgames/README.md

 ## Contact

-If you have any questions, comments, or concerns, please send them to css@uwindsor.ca!
+If you have any questions, comments, or concerns, please send them to `css@uwindsor.ca`!